PhilippStaedter/Solver_Study/README.md

 ### 0.3 doing step 1 only partially

 in step 1, the main folder 'Assessment_of_ODE_Solver_Performance_for_Biological_Processes' with its subfolders 'BioModelsDatabase_models', 'json_files', 'sbml2amici' and 'sedml_models' will be created.
+If some steps in 1 are skipped, other scripts from step 1 will fail!
 If some but not all steps in 1 are executed, the following scripts in step 2 might not work as intended.
-To some extend, all scripts cover many possibilities, but maybe not all.
+To some extend, all scripts from step 2 onwards cover many possibilities, but maybe not all.
 Hence, to guarantee a successful reproduction of the study, please either execute step 1 with all substeps, or not at all.